AjayShrihari/Flipbook-compiler/README.md

 A context free grammar (CFG) is a formal grammar which has the four following components: alphabet, a set of productions, a start symbol and a set of variables.
 Using the principles defined in our CFG, we can design a compiler that parses certain inputs based on the rules given in the CFG and calls certain routines to perform certain tasks in the code that is inputted to the compiler.

-Here, the lexer is built with a lust of regex expressions, and a rule table is defined to allow the programmer to define the allowed types of input.
+Here, the lexer is built with a list of regex expressions, and a rule table is defined to allow the programmer to define the allowed types of input.
 The lexer outputs a list of tokens based on the requirements we define explicitly.

 The Parser translates the BNF-like grammar syntax and inputs it to a top-down recursive descent parser, which builds a parse tree from top-to down, assuming the tree starts with the non-terminal.